13 Fun & Beautiful Children’s Scarves to Knit – Free!

 So what follows is a collection of free knitting patterns for scarves that children may actually want to wear.
 (Note I said “may” – as we all know, each child is different!
 Promising that every child will love every one of these patterns would be madness.)

-Free Patterns for Children’s Scarves to Knit
+Free Patterns for Children’s Scarves

 One Row Handspun Scarf: This is a Stephanie Pearl-MchPhee (aka the Yarn Harlot) original, and it is as easy as it is lovely.
 If you have some handspun yarn you’re dying to use, this could be an excellent pattern for it.